 Grimes: I think you should read the book because the movie doesn’t really make sense without the book, but that’s a side note…it’s an unbelievable book.
 Anyway, my dad actually made us memorise the entire passage that quote is from when I was five years old, so I can recite the entire monologue that quote comes from.
 My dad’s a pretty weird guy, when I was growing up Dune and The Lord Of The Rings were the moral or ethical guidelines by which me and my brothers were raised, they were dad’s two favourite books.

-James: I like this idea where you’re talking about making art at the whim of whatever is happening around you, essentially improvising.
-You say that, “just starting is really important”.
-How significant is it to just do things and improvise and learn to create in the moment in regards to your artistic ethos and outputs?
+James: In regards to art making, you say that “just starting is really important”.
+How significant is it to just do things and improvise and create in the moment in regards to your artistic ethos and outputs?

 Grimes: It’s pretty important to me actually, if I have to work on something for more than a couple days I usually have to throw it away because in production I write as I produce, so I’m constantly listening to the song that I’m working on as I’m making it.
 Opposed to writing on a guitar and recording it, it’ll be like twelve hours listening to the same beat.
 So if I have to push it too far I just get sick of it and I can’t do it anymore.
 I rely pretty heavily on being able to just improvise through until I’ve got a song done.
 It just seems more free that way, I usually keep the first or second vocal take.
 If I have to do a vocal take over and over and over again, I usually stop being able to do it and I just can’t do it and I have to throw it out.
 It’s a weird psychological thing, but outside of music I don’t really approach things like that, it’s just with music specifically it kind of needs to be that way.